bobbyy98/unbuch/sources/chapter1.md

 The syntax for citations is `[@hegel]`.
 We can also cite multiple papers at once.[@hegel; @nietzsche].
 Simply separate multiple citations with a semicolon: `[@hegel; @nietzsche]`.
 You see that repeated citations are abbreviated to save space.

 # Figures and images

 Ideally, create images in both SVG and PDF format.
 Include them by their `.svg` extension.
-The compiler will figure out to subsitute the pdf version for the pdf compilation.
+The compiler will figure out to substitute the pdf version for the pdf compilation.
 If vector graphics are not available use JPG or PNG.
 Those are the only other two formats that are supported.

 ![Fancy plot](assets/perceptron.svg)